 In 2018, House Bill 14 was signed into law, which amended the driving under the influence law.
 It requires a mandatory \$100 fee be collected from any individuals who successfully completes any pretrial diversion program and deposited into the Alabama Head and Spinal Cord Injury Trust Fund.
 This Bill was amended due to a multi-year shortage in collected fees.

-Thankfully, the Trust Fund received line-item appropriations of \$250,000 in 2019, 2020, 2021, and 2022.
-In 2023, a \$500,000 line item was received to assist with the previous shortage.
+From 2019-2022, the Alabama Head and Spinal Cord Injury Trust Fund thankfully received line-item appropriations of \$250,000 each year totaling one million dollars.
+In 2023, the AHSCITF received a total of \$500,000 and in 2024 a total of \$750,000 from the Special Education Trust Fund.

-The 2023 line-item appropriation allowed ADRS to maintain 5 full time field TBI counselors across the state and increased direct case services provision to consumers across the board.
-AHIF added a full-time mental health counselor and two part-time support specialists.
+In 2024, the line-item appropriation allowed ADRS to maintain 5 full-time field TBI Counselors and add an additional TBI Counselor position in the Anniston area increasing direct case services provisions to consumers across the state.
+AHIF added a full-time mental health counselor, a part-time intake specialist, and a part-time, bilingual counselor who works with all non-English speaking clients and caregivers.

-Presently, ADRS and AHIF still remain below the staffing levels to meet the growing demand for services across our state, especially given the increased number of Alabamians identified with traumatic brain injury and spinal cord injury each year.
+Presently, ADRS and AHIF still remain below the staffing levels to meet the growing demand for services across the state, especially given the number of Alabamians identified with traumatic brain injury and spinal cord injury each year.